Day Trips North of San Francisco

 Point Reyes National Seashore

-A windswept peninsula of wild beaches, sea cliffs, and roaming tule elk.
-The iconic lighthouse perches at the westernmost point — 308 steps down to one of the best whale-watching spots on the coast.
-Detour to Hog Island Oyster Co. on Tomales Bay for oysters shucked steps from the water.
+A peninsula of beaches, sea cliffs, and tule elk herds.
+The lighthouse sits at the westernmost point.
+308 steps down to one of the best whale-watching spots on the coast.
+Detour to Hog Island Oyster Co. on Tomales Bay for oysters shucked at the water’s edge.

 🥾 Hiking 🐋 Whale Watching 🦪 Oysters 🦌 Tule Elk

 Local tip: The lighthouse is open weekends and holidays only.
 Best whale watching is December through April.
-The Tomales Point Trail (9.4 mi) offers the best elk sightings.
-Bring layers — fog is relentless out here.
+The Tomales Point Trail (9.4 mi) is the best place to see the elk.
+Bring layers.
+Fog is relentless out here.

 🚗 45 min to 1.5 hours